-Dane and Hannah Johns are the epitome of artisanal creators and their bottles reflect their overriding ethos: the “simple desire to make wines that first and foremost have respect for the living.”
-Momento Mori farms to very strict organic principles and also implement some biodynamic practices into their work.
+Dane and Hannah Johns of Momento Mori are the epitome of artisanal creators and their natural wine bottles reflect their overriding ethos: the “simple desire to make wines that first and foremost have respect for the living.”
+Momento Mori farms to very strict chemical-free principles and also implement some chemical-free & holistic practices into their work.
 With the level of meticulous work in the vineyard and the winery that they adhere to, one would imagine purity in every glass and these bottles deliver just that.
 Believe the hype!

 You may be asking yourself, how does a winery farming just three hectares in Central and Eastern Victoria, Australia develop such a loyal, some would say cult, following around the world?
 Well, grab yourself a bottle and give it a try; we have a sneaking suspicion you might just be on the next Momento Mori train out of here.
 Dane’s background spans one as an electronic musician, a barista and then earning his stripes with Aussie wine legends Adam Marks and Bill Downie.
 Fast forward to now he and Hannah own three plots across Victoria and source high-quality fruit from other like-minded growers to produce some of the liveliest wines you can find in Oz.